emiliaajax/ai-generated-code/docs/test-specification.md

 # Test specification

 ## What is tested and how?
-The testing is done on the scripts used to run the unit tests and code quality checks to ensure correct outcome.
-The testing is done with manual test cases.
+Testing is performed to ensure the accurate outcome when running scripts to check the correctness of the code and to perform quality checks.
+The testing is carried out using manual test cases.

 ## Test matrix